Travel for schools

 - For the number of children and adults shown on your ticket

-If you don't, your ticket isn't valid for travel and your school may be suspended from the scheme.
+If you don't, your ticket isn't valid for travel.
+You may be asked to pay for your journey(s) and your school may be suspended from the scheme.

 Places to visit

 You can apply for free travel to educational, cultural or sporting venues that support the National Curriculum.
 These include: